fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 elements of the `HelmRelease` Custom Resource.
 You can follow it in one take, use it as a more explanatory reference, or a combination of both.

-It assumes you have the Helm Operator already installed in your cluster, and for the sake of simplicity it was written while making use of Helm 3 but tries not to presume a specific enabled Helm version.
+It assumes you have the Helm Operator already installed in your cluster, if you have not done this yet, [follow the installation instructions from the quickstart](../get-started/quickstart.md#install-the-helm-operator)

+The guide tries not to presume a specific enabled Helm version but for the sake of simplicity it was written while making use of Helm 3.

 ## A minimal HelmRelease